Property (T) for groups graded by root systems: Preliminaries

 In this more general setting it is not clear how to ``quantify'' the relative property $(T)$ using a single real number.
 However, this is possible under the additional assumption that the dependence of $\mu$ on $\eps$ in the above definition may be expressed by a linear function.
-In this case we can define the notion of a Kazhdan ratio: \begin{Definition}\rm Let $G$ be a group and $B$ and $S$ subsets of $G$.
-The {\it Kazhdan ratio $\kappa_r(G,B;S)$ } is the largest $\delta\in\dbR$ with the following property: if $V$ is any unitary representation of $G$ and $v\in V$ is $(S,\delta\eps)$-invariant, then $v$ is $(B,\eps)$-invariant. \end{Definition} Somewhat surprisingly, there is a simple relationship between Kazhdan ratios and relative Kazhdan constants: \begin{Observation} Let $G$ be a group, and let $B$ and $S$ be subsets of $G$.
+In this case we can define the notion of a Kazhdan ratio: \begin{Definition} Let $G$ be a group and $B$ and $S$ subsets of $G$.
+The \emph{Kazhdan ratio $\kappa_r(G,B;S)$ } is the largest $\delta\in\R$ with the following property: if $V$ is any unitary representation of $G$ and $v\in V$ is $(S,\delta\eps)$-invariant, then $v$ is $(B,\eps)$-invariant. \end{Definition} Somewhat surprisingly, there is a simple relationship between Kazhdan ratios and relative Kazhdan constants: \begin{Observation} Let $G$ be a group, and let $B$ and $S$ be subsets of $G$.
 The following hold: \begin{itemize} \item[(i)] If $\kappa_r(G,B;S)>0$ and $S$ is finite, then $(G,B)$ has relative $(T)$. \item[(ii)] If $B$ is a normal subgroup of $G$, then

 In particular, $(G,B)$ has relative $(T)$ if and only if $\kappa_r(G,B;S)>0$ for some finite set $S$. \item[(iii)] $\kappa(G,S)\geq \kappa(G,B)\kappa_r(G,B;S)$ \end{itemize} \end{Observation} \begin{proof} (i) and (iii) follow immediately from the definition.
-The first inequality in (ii) holds by Lemma~\ref{roottwo}, and the second inequality in (ii) is a standard fact proved, for instance, in \cite[Corollary~2.3]{Sh1}). \end{proof}
+The first inequality in (ii) holds by Lemma~\ref{roottwo} applied to $B$ (here we just need $B$ to be a subgroup, not necessarily normal).
+Finally, the second inequality in (ii) is a standard fact proved, for instance, in~\cite[Corollary~2.3]{Sh1}), but for completeness we reproduce the argument here.